leepeuker/docker-web-env/README.md

 Important first steps:
   - Change the default configuration in the .env file
   - Edit etc/nginx/conf.d/default.conf (or remove it/add new .conf files) to customize your server/s
-  - These and some other changes require you to restart the containers to activate the new configurations ("make restart")
+  - These and some other changes may require you to restart the containers to activate the new configurations ("make restart")

 #### Directory structure
 Some of these directories and files do not exist yet, but will be automatically created on the containers first start